mikeal/jsonfiles/README.md

 #### Database.get(id, callback)

-Get the json object with the specified _id_.
+Get the object with the specified _id_.

 _callback_ is a function that takes two arguments: _error_ and _obj_.